ibm-cloud-docs/vmwaresolutions/vmonic/notifications.md

    * System
 * **Resource**: The name of the instance or service that sends the notification.
 * **Description**: A short description of the notification.
 * **Date**: The date and time when the notification is sent.

+To view the details of a notification, click the corresponding row in the notification history.

 ## Filtering notifications

 By default, all notifications are shown.
 You can filter the notifications by status, severity, and type.
-To filter the notifications, ensure that only the check boxes for the items that you want to be displayed are selected.
+To filter the notifications, click the drop-down lists at the top of the page and select the check boxes only for the items that you want to be displayed.

 ## Related links